raspberrychris/cryptotravellers/content/blog/what-is-aave.md

 +++
-author = ""
+author = "Luna Sanchez"
-categories = []
+categories = ["What is"]
-date = ""
+date = 2021-04-18T23:00:00Z
 description = ""
 draft = true
-image = ""
+image = "/uploads/what-is-aave.png"
-tags = []
+tags = ["AAVE"]
 title = "What is AAVE?"
-toc = false
+toc = true
-url = ""
+url = "what-is-aave"

 +++
 ## What is Aave?
 (AAVE)

-Aave is an open source and non-custodial liquidity protocol for earning interest on deposits and borrowing assets.
+**Aave** is an open source and non-custodial liquidity protocol for earning interest on deposits and borrowing assets.
 Aave enables lending through a decentralized system that does not rely on middlemen.
 Aave is the Finnish word for "Ghost" and has defined the DeFi space.

 ## Who created AAVE?